hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 #### 1.3 The Basics
 It goes like this:

-* Agents (bad guys, animals, etc.) need to navigate through space.
+* Agents(bad guys, animals...) want to move around in space.
-* Space must be represented in code so that it can be easily interpreted by the agents.
+* Space has to be represented in code so it is easily interpreted.
-    * This is the challenging part, which can be broken down into:
+    * This is the hard part.
+This task could be divided in:
-        * Understanding how the environment’s collisions affect the agents' navigation.
+        * Figuring out what the enviroment's collisions mean for the agents's navigation
-        * Organizing that information in a discretized and easily manipulable format.
+        * Gathering that info in a discretized and easy to manipulate way
-* Organizing that information in a discretized and easily manipulable format.
+* Agents take that space representation and find the best path for their purpose.

 > Take a look at Nathan R. Sturtevant's Game AI Pro 360P's Search Space Representation